livingthdrm/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. A script that counts the number of directories in PATH

 5. A script that lists global variables

+6. A script that lists all local variables, environment variables and functions